danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 }
 ```

-`checkEating()` is a customized function for deleting tofus under certain conditions, and consequently leading to the calculation of the scores, i.e. the number of tofus eaten or wasted by Pacman.
+`checkEating()` is a customized function for deleting tofu under certain conditions, and consequently leading to the calculation of the scores, i.e. the number of tofu(s) eaten or wasted by Pacman.

 We start with a for-loop to cycle through all the tofu object instances.
 The first step is to check if Pacman has eaten any of them.
 This means we need to think about what it means to "be eaten" in a computational sense.
 The program continuously checks the distance between each tofu and Pacman.
 The `dist();` function takes four parameters to calculate the distance between two points (x1, y1, x2, y2). x1 and y1 mark Pacman's position (the center point) and x2, y2, each tofu's position.
 If the calculated distance is less than half of Pacman's image width, this means that the Pacman is closed enough to give an illusion of the tofu is being eaten, then the variable `score` increases by one, and the object concerned will be deleted (`tofu.splice(i,1);`).

 Secondly, any specific tofu objects that reach the end of the canvas will no longer be used.
 Objects with the x position less than the value three (`tofu[i].pos.x < 3`) are removed.
-The two steps' sequence matters because we need to make sure the deleted tofus are missed by Pacman.
+The two steps' sequence matters because we need to make sure deleted tofu is missed by Pacman.

 Up to now, the function `checkTofuNum()` makes more sense to reflect the numbers of active objects, i.e. the number of visible objects on screen, and this will create new object instances if the minimum numbers are not met.
 This is implemented in the `draw()` function and as a result, new objects are continuously moved, and new object instances are continuously created.

 **Interacting with the key**

 To control Pacman and play the game, users use the UP_ARROW and the DOWN_ARROW to control its position.
-A boundary has been set for the maximum and minimum height of Pacman that can move by implementing a conditional structure to make sure it is able to eat the tofus from different y positions.
+A boundary has been set for the maximum and minimum height of Pacman that can move by implementing a conditional structure to make sure it is able to eat the tofu from different y positions.

 ```javascript
 function keyPressed() {